thecraftman/badging-experimental-crowdin-content/Apply_for_project_badge.md

 - **Improvements on accessibility**

+#### In particular, your project should be well-documented, and contain procedures

 #### The Project process will be implemented in the format of

  Project Name       | Description of project | Project Title | Project Labels